-Personal information controllers and processors shall be given one year from the effectivity of these rules to register their data processing systems to the Commission.
+Personal information controllers and processors shall be given one year from the effectivity of these rules to register their data processing systems or notify their automatic processing operations to the Commission.
 Any subsequent issuance of the Commission including those that implement specific standards for data portability, secure encryption, or other security measures shall provide the period for its compliance.